2024 Southport stabbings: Attack

-Jonathan Hayes, who was working in an office in the same building, ran into the studio after hearing screams and encountered Rudakubana on the landing, crouching over the body of a child.
-Hayes retreated but Rudakubana followed him into his office and swiped at him.
-Hayes attempted to disarm Rudakubana but was stabbed in the leg and fell to the ground.
+Jonathan Hayes, who was working in an office in the same building, ran into the studio three minutes after hearing screams and encountered Rudakubana on the landing, crouching over the body of a child.
+Hayes retreated but Rudakubana followed him into his office and swiped at him and he was stabbed in the leg and fell to the ground.

 Members of the public helped those who had escaped from the building.
-Marcin Tyjon and Joel Verite were on Hart Street when they encountered a group of children, as well as Lucas, who was covered in blood and screaming that someone was stabbing children inside the building.
+Marcin Tyjon and Joel Verite were on Hart Street when they encountered a group of children, as well as Lucas, who herself had been stabbed five times and was covered in blood and screaming that someone was stabbing children inside the building.
 Tyjon administered CPR to Alice da Silva Aguiar, while Verite ran to the building and saw Rudakubana holding the knife.

 The first police officer on scene arrived at 11:57.
 After backup arrived, an officer with a taser entered the studio with Verite.
 They encountered Rudakubana standing over Bebe King's body, still holding the knife.
 After being ordered to drop the knife, Rudakubana co-operated and was arrested by two officers while Verite carried King's body outside.

 Emergency services quickly declared a major incident as armed response vehicles, thirteen ambulances, the fire service, and units from Midlands Air Ambulance, Great North Air Ambulance, and North West Air Ambulance were dispatched to the scene.
 Specialist hazardous area response and medical emergency response incident units also responded.
 Merseyside Police imposed an Emergency Restriction of Flying to stop aircraft – including helicopters and drones – from flying without permission.

 Victims

 Six-year-old Bebe King and seven-year-old Elsie Dot Stancombe died at the scene, and nine-year-old Alice da Silva Aguiar died in hospital the following day.
-Nine children and two adults were treated for injuries by the North West Ambulance Service (NWAS).
-Six of the nine children and both adults – Lucas and Hayes – were in a critical condition following the stabbings.
+Eight children and two adults were treated for injuries by the North West Ambulance Service (NWAS).
+Six of the eight children and both adults – Lucas and Hayes – were in a critical condition following the stabbings.

 Casualties were taken to Alder Hey Children's Hospital, which declared a major incident, as well as Aintree University Hospital, Southport and Formby District General Hospital, Ormskirk District General Hospital, and Royal Manchester Children's Hospital.
 The three girls who were killed in the attack were named on 30 July.

 The last injured child to be discharged from hospital went home on 8 August, ten days after the stabbing.
 On 15 August, a family friend reported that Lucas had been readmitted to hospital due to breathing issues.
 She underwent lung surgery before being discharged again in late August.